oliverdegraw/cybersecurity-portfolio/README.md

 ## About This Repository

-I'm a U.S. Air Force Staff Sergeant (E-5) and 7-level 1D771 Cyber Defense Operations Craftsman separating in January 2027 after 6 years of hands-on cybersecurity work in classified DoD environments.
+I'm a U.S. Air Force Staff Sergeant (E-5) and 7-level 1D775 Cybersecurity Craftsman separating in January 2027 after 6 years of hands-on cybersecurity work in classified DoD environments.
 This repository documents my transition from military cyber operations into civilian incident response — tracking labs, investigations, automation scripts, and technical writeups as I build toward a senior IR analyst role in the commercial sector.

 Everything here is work-in-progress and actively updated.
 The goal isn't a polished showcase — it's an honest record of skills being built in real time.